03

 "You have wronged our child.
 How are we supposed to accept an apology when it won't fix a thing" My mother adds in, her voice was shaky.

 "But.
 We can still fix it" Dadiji adds now.
-Her voice calmer then others .
+Her voice is calmer than others .

 "How..???"
 I ask finally.

 "Advik.
 My son.
-He can take the place of Aditya. " Chachaji, Mr Vishal Oberoi says.
+He can take the place of Aditya. " Chachaji, Mr Vishal Oberoi said.

 "That is the only way it can be fixed.
 My son will replace it.
 He will marry you"

-"Are you Insane..? my daughter is not a doll who could be passed down to any-"
+"Are you Insane..? my daughter is not a doll who could be passed down to anyone"

-"'A woman left on alter ', the society won't accept her.
+"'A woman left on an altar ', the society won't accept her.
 Her life will be ruined.
 With torment.
 No matter what.
 The society will blame her. " Mr Vivek Oberoi says.

 Determined to prove his point.